Chrissy and the Burroughs Boy

 But Chrissy doesn’t count on the determination of a Burroughs boy in love.
 Nick will do anything to recapture Chrissy’s heart, even if it means acting the romantic fool and embarrassing himself in the process.

 Will Nick’s efforts to make amends for the past backfire or will Chrissy’s career thwart everything?
-Grab this cute small-town romance and find out!

 The cute follow-on story to 2017 Romantic Book of the Year finalist Santa and the Saddler.